 9. Use some aloe vera gel

-Also, you could use some aloe vera gel, like this one on Amazon.
-Aloe vera has been used in traditional medicine for millenia due to its possible healing properties.
+Also, you could use some aloe vera gel, like this one on

 It’s incredibly soothing to the skin and is most likely exactly what your chest needs after rubbing a blade across it numerous times.

 The cooling effect of the aloe vera gel will also feel like you are rubbing paradise across your skin.
 All that friction will have generated some serious heat, and aloe just happens to be the king of cool.